 - The furnace must be leveled at installation and attached to a properly installed duct system.
-See Table 1 (page 5) for the required clearances needed to move the furnace to its installation point (hallways, doorways, stairs, etc). - The furnace must be installed so that all electrical components are protected from water. - The furnace must be installed upstream from a refrigeration system.
-(If applicable) - The furnace requires special venting materials and installation procedures.
-See pages 9 -10 for venting guidelines and specifications.
+See Table 1 (page 6) for the required clearances needed to move the furnace to its installation point (hallways, doorways, stairs, etc). - The furnace must be installed so that all electrical components are protected from water. - The furnace must be installed upstream from a refrigeration system.
+(If applicable) - The cabinet plug must always be used to close the hole in the side of the furnace when rotating the inducer. - The furnace requires special venting materials and installation procedures.
+See pages 7 -14 for venting guidelines and specifications.